What Is Identity Threat Detection Response (ITDR)?

 With the increasing frequency and sophistication of cyber-attacks, ITDR is becoming more critical than ever before.
 Today’s cybercriminals are increasingly adept at using identity-based tactics to breach accounts and gain unauthorised access to sensitive information.
 In turn, companies are challenged by a myriad of threat techniques and additional external factors in the digital landscape.

-• Open-Source Attacks: Cyber-attackers frequently leverage open-source attack tools to compromise identities, hide their nefarious activities, and more quickly move through the stages of their attack before completing their final action.
+- Open-Source Attack Tools: Cyber-attackers frequently leverage open-source attack (pen testing) tools to compromise identities, hide their nefarious activities, and more quickly move through the stages of their attack before completing their final action.

-• Phishing Scams: As another example, cyber-attackers may use phishing emails to coerce users into revealing their login credentials or sharing protected access.
+- Phishing Scams: As another example, cyber-attackers often use phishing emails to trick users into revealing their login credentials or other sensitive data.

-• Credential stuffing: A type of cyber-attack where attackers attempt to gain unauthorised access to protected accounts using stolen or leaked usernames and passwords, commonly from a data breach.
+- Credential stuffing: A type of cyber-attack where attackers attempt to gain unauthorised access to protected accounts using stolen or leaked usernames and passwords, typically lifted from an earlier data breach.

-• Social Engineering Tactics: Cybercriminals can also use social engineering tactics to impersonate authorised users into tricking victims into sharing information.
+- Social Engineering Tactics: Cybercriminals can also use social engineering tactics to impersonate authorised users into tricking victims into sharing information and access.

-• Remote Work: The rise of remote work has further increased the risk of identity-based attacks.
-With more employees working from home and using personal devices to access company systems, organisations can struggle to maintain visibility and control over user access.
+- Remote Work: The rise of remote work has further increased the risk of identity-based attacks.
+With more employees working from home and using personal devices to access company systems, organisations can struggle to maintain complete visibility and control over user access.

-• Regulatory Compliance: ITDR is also becoming more important due to the increasing regulatory requirements around data privacy and security.
-Many industries, such as healthcare and finance, are subject to strict regulations around data protection, and organisations that fail to comply can face significant fines and reputational damage.
+- Regulatory Compliance: ITDR is also becoming more important due to the increasing regulatory requirements around data privacy and security.
+Many industries, such as healthcare and finance, are subject to strict regulations around data protection.
+Organisations that fail to comply can face significant fines and reputational damage.

-To address these challenges, organisations are turning to ITDR solutions to protect their systems and prepare for specific vulnerabilities that may arise.
+To address these challenges, organisations are turning to ITDR solutions to protect their systems and address specific vulnerabilities that may arise.

 ITDR Facts and Trends